aabccd021/tiny-cookie-session/README.md

 # To Do

-- test concurrent request from multiple tabs
-- copy brwser
+- copy browser
 - open new tab
+- debug cookie